You can open the data reference from:

 Browse data reference

 The data reference is a collection of pages organized by database, then tables in that database (the same structure you use to pick data).
-The data reference section is the best place to find information about the data types of columns in your data.
+The data reference section is a great place to find information about the data types of columns in your data.

 This panel lists all the databases you have access to, and the models and tables, and the fields inside of them.

 Click on the model or table you would like to explore further to see a description of it and a list of all the columns it has.
-Each table or column will only contain a description if your admin wrote something in the Data Model section of the Admin Panel.
+Each table or column will only contain a description if your admin wrote something in the Table Metadata section of the Admin Panel.

 If you click on a column you’re interested in, you’ll see a description of its contents, as well as a list of sample values for columns that don’t have a huge number of distinct values.